maine-woDNA/maine-woDNA.github.io/Collection/HorizontalCollection1.md

 **Using a Niskin to Collect eDNA Water Samples**

-We used Niskins to collect our horizontal water samples at the scallop sea farm site.
+We used Niskins to collect our horizontal water samples at the scallop aquaculture site.
 To do this, we followed a collection protocol made up of the following steps:

 ***Step 1: Cleaning the Niskin***